visforvali/ws297y/faqs.md

 {:toc}

 {: .important }
 > This page will contain frequently asked questions as they're asked and answered in class, text channels, coffee chats, and elsewhere.
-I'll note updates to the FAQs periodically on Discord, but keep checking back, too!
+If I update this FAQs page, I'll announce it on Discord and Classes.

 # What's the best way to contact you?